Factbox: How to watch Apple TV+, Apple's entry in the streaming wars

-LOS ANGELES (Reuters) - Apple Inc unveils its streaming entertainment service, Apple TV+, in more than 100 markets on Friday.
+LOS ANGELES (Reuters) - Apple Inc (AAPL.O) unveils its streaming entertainment service, Apple TV+, in more than 100 markets on Friday.

 The offering will be free for a year for anyone who buys any new iPhone, iPad, Apple TV, Mac or iPod touch.
 The cost for others is $4.99 per month after a seven-day free trial.